milanr1987/tutorilas_boston/README.md

-## This branch iz about new boston video
+## This branch is about new boston video

 ##Second edit from MIlaRucimo pull